 Cats are known for their ability to jump to impressive heights.
 However, high jumps also pose certain risks to cats.
 There are five main things that might make a jump risky for a cat.

-1. When a cat misjudges a jump or lands awkwardly, they can end up with fractures, sprains, or internal injuries.
+- When a cat misjudges a jump or lands awkwardly, they can end up with fractures, sprains, or internal injuries.

-3. A bad landing can cause spinal injuries in cats, which may result in long-term paralysis or even death in some cases.
+- A bad landing can cause spinal injuries in cats, which may result in long-term paralysis or even death in some cases.

-4. If a cat hits their head during a fall or landing, they could suffer from traumatic brain injuries.
+- If a cat hits their head during a fall or landing, they could suffer from traumatic brain injuries.

-5. Even if there are no fractures, a high jump can be painful and may require veterinary care.
+- Even if there are no fractures, a high jump can be painful and may require veterinary care.

-Ensuring Your Cat’s Jumps Are Safe and Joyful:
+Keeping Your Cat’s Jump Safe and Fun

 As cat owners, it’s our responsibility to ensure our feline friends’ jumps are safe.
 We must provide plenty of opportunities to develop their physicality and skills so that they can develop their natural abilities.
 Adding a cat netting enclosure is a great way to provide space and opportunity for your cats to develop their ‘catness’ in the safety of your own backyard.
 Cat netting enclosures allow your cat to engage in regular play and exercise.